 - We will then process your submitted request and contact you as soon as the material is ready.

 All students registered through LAS are assigned an ACE token at the beginning of the year.
 The token is found in the LAS Info email.
-If you have lost your token, or did not receive one, please contact the office and we will provide it.
-Faculty and staff who qualify may contact the office to request access.
+If you have lost your token, please contact the office and we will provide it.
+Faculty and staff who qualify may contact Human Resources to request access.
 ACE is a collaborative approach to creating accessible material through the Ontario Council of University Libraries.
 You can find out more about ACE here.
 You are welcome to search the ACE repository for books, you may access any books that you find of interest without requesting additional permission.
 Your token is your permission.
 ACE supports 5 different formats: PDF, B&W PDF, DAISY, TXT, and ePub.
 If you need a different format please contact the office.

 If the item you need is not held at McMaster, please contact us with the following information: Title, Author, Publication Date, ISBN (if possible) and library and we will work to get an accessible copy to you.

 Requesting Accessible Books (Outside of our Institution)

 If you cannot find the text you require from the library, please fill out the form below and we will try to acquire a copy for you and have it converted to accommodate your needs.